Rae Carruth: College career

 He played four seasons for the Buffaloes and was named a first-team All-American in 1996.
 His quarterbacks at CU were future pros Koy Detmer and Kordell Stewart.
 Carruth earned his degree with a double major in English and education.
 Carruth caught 135 passes for 2,540 yards and 11 touchdowns in his four seasons, with an average of 18.8 yards per catch.

 Professional career

 Carruth was a first-round draft pick in the 1997 NFL draft, taken by the Carolina Panthers with the 27th overall selection.
 He signed a four-year, $3.7 million deal that included a $1.3 million signing bonus.

 Carruth had a rookie season in 1997 and started 14 games, during which he caught 44 passes for 545 yards and four touchdown passes, tied for first among rookie receivers.
 He was named to the all-rookie team at wide receiver.

 He broke his right foot in the opening game of 1998, and did not catch another pass that season due to the injury.
 He ended the year with four catches for 59 yards (all on opening day).
-He played in the first five games of the 1999 season, with 14 catches for 200 yards.
+He played in the first five games of the 1999 season, with 14 catches for 200 yards, before suffering an ankle injury that sidelined him for several weeks, starting in Week 7.